Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Shallow univariate ReLU networks: activation regions with global vs local minima

+Using this characterization of the non-empty activation regions, we show that most activation patterns corresponding to these regions yield full-rank Jacobian matrices, and hence the regions have no bad local minima. \begin{theorem} Let $\epsilon \in (0, 1)$.
+Suppose that $X$ consists of distinct data points, and

-Then in all but at most a fraction $\epsilon$ of non-empty activation regions, $\nabla_{\theta}F$ is full rank and every differentiable critical point of $L$ is a global minimum. \end{theorem} Our strategy for proving Theorem \ref{one-dimension-no-bad-minima} hinges on the following observation.
-For the sake of example, consider the step vectors $\xi^{(1, 1)}, \xi^{(2, 1)}, \cdots, \xi^{(n, 1)}$.
+Then in all but at most a fraction $\epsilon$ of non-empty activation regions, $\nabla_{\theta}F$ is full rank and every differentiable critical point of $L$ where $v$ has nonzero entries is a global minimum. \end{theorem} Our strategy for proving Theorem \ref{one-dimension-no-bad-minima} hinges on the following observation.
+For the sake of example, consider the step vectors $\xi^{(1, 1)}, \xi^{(2, 1)}, \ldots, \xi^{(n, 1)}$.
 This set of vectors forms a basis of $\R^n$, so if each of these vectors was a row of the activation matrix $A$, it would have full rank.
 This observation generalizes to cases where some of the step vectors are taken to be $\xi^{(k, 0)}$ instead of $\xi^{(k, 1)}$.
-If enough step vectors are "collected" by rows of the activation matrix, it will be of full rank.
+If enough step vectors are ``collected'' by rows of the activation matrix, it will be of full rank.
 We can interpret this condition in a probabilistic way.
 Suppose that the rows of $A$ are sampled randomly from the set of step vectors.
 We wish to determine the probability that after $d_1$ samples, enough step vectors have been sampled to cover a certain set.
-We use the following lemma. \begin{lemma}[Coupon collector's problem] Let $\epsilon \in (0, 1)$, and let $n \leq m$ be positive integers.
-Let $C_1, C_2, \ldots, C_d \in [m]$ be iid random variables such that for all $i \in [d]$ one has $\P(C_1 = j) \geq \delta$.
-If
+We use the following lemma.